The Yes Brain: How to Cultivate Courage, Curiosity, and Resilience in Your Child

 As an Amazon Associate, we earn from qualifying purchases.
 Your purchases help us support important charities.

 “Easily assimilated and informative, the book will help adults enable children to lead physically and emotionally satisfying and well-rounded lives filled with purpose and meaningful relationships.
-Edifying, easy-to-remember scientific research that shows the benefits that accrue when a child is encouraged to be inquisitive, spirited, and intrepid.”—Kirkus Reviews
+Edifying, easy-to-be aware scientific research that shows the benefits that accrue when a child is encouraged to be inquisitive, spirited, and intrepid.”—Kirkus Reviews

 “In today’s busy, competitive culture, allowing our children the space to be themselves is more important than ever.
 This book provides an escape hatch from the high-stakes mindset.
 It’s a parent’s guide to ensuring health, happiness, and genuine success—a blueprint for raising confident, creative kids in a fear-based world.
 It’s never too late to implement the science-based strategies that Dan Siegel and Tina Payne Bryson share.”—Vicki Abeles, producer and co-director, The Race to Nowhere and Beyond Measure

 “Bottom line: Every parent wants to raise a strong-minded, resilient, caring child.
 We just don’t know exactly how; we open our mouths and we sing our parents’ tired refrain, ‘No . . . no . . . no.’ In The Yes Brain, Dan Siegel and Tina Payne Bryson teach us how to cultivate a receptive, curious brain in our children.
-I have never read a better, clearer explanation of the affect parenting can have on a child’s brain and personality.”—Michael Thompson, Ph.D., co-writer of Raising Cain
+I have never read a better, clearer explanation of the have an effect on parenting can have on a child’s brain and personality.”—Michael Thompson, Ph.D., co-creator of Raising Cain

 “In the flurry of activity that makes up our day-to-day parenting lives, it is easy to lose sight of the big picture: we aren’t just raising children; we’re raising adults.
 The Yes Brain offers clear strategies for fostering balance, empathy, and self-regulation in our children to not only help them manage today’s bumps and tumbles, but to nurture in them the resources that will allow them to enjoy happy, healthy grown-up lives.
-An invaluable resource that I’ll be recommending to parents for future years!”—Susan Stiffelman, MFT, writer of Parenting Without Power Struggles
+An invaluable resource that I’ll be recommending to parents for years yet to come!”—Susan Stiffelman, MFT, creator of Parenting Without Power Struggles

 About the Author